-Capital is comprised of the Company's shareholders' equity (deficiency) and any debt it may issue.
-At December 31, 2021, the Company's shareholders' deficiency was \$ 215,241 (December 31, 2020 - equity of \$1,245,227) and the Company's debt was \$8,625,932 (December 31, 2020 - \$4,608,308).
+Capital is comprised of the components of the Company's shareholders' equity (deficiency).
+At December 31, 2022, the Company's shareholders' deficiency was \$2,778,173 (December 31, 2021 - \$215,241) and the Company's debt was \$10,171,571 (December 31, 2021 - \$8,625,932).

 The Company's objective is to maintain a capital structure that supports its long-term growth strategy, maintains creditor and customer confidence, and maximizes shareholder value.
 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
-No changes were made in the objectives, policies or processes of capital management during the year ended December 31, 2021.
+No changes were made in the objectives, policies or processes of capital management during the year ended December 31, 2022.

 The Company is dependent on cash flows generated from its operations and from external financing to fund its activities.
 The Company will spend its existing working capital and raise additional amounts as needed.
+The Company is subject to Capital restrictions (Note 12) and there have been no changes to the Company's approach to capital management for the years presented.